fablabbcn/fablabbcn-legacy-web/_posts/news-post/openday17.md

 type: blog
 teaserlatest: blog_loop_latest/openday17/openday17small2.jpg
 teaserlist: blog_loop_latest/openday17/openday17small2.jpg
-title: Open Day 2017
+title: Thanks for coming to the Poblenou Urban District Open Day!
-meta: "6th of May, Iaac | Fab Lab Barcelona will open its doors from 16:00 to 20:00, offering demos and short workshops, robotic manufacture and 3D printing, activities for kids and much more.
-If you are curious about technology and you want to learn how a Digital Fabrication Laboratory works, don't miss this appointment!"
+meta: "Iaac | Fab Lab Barcelona opened its doors, offering demos and short workshops, robotic manufacture and 3D printing, activities for kids and much more.
+More than 800 visitors If you are curious about technology and you want to learn how a Digital Fabrication Laboratory works, don't miss this appointment!"
 author: Marco Sanalitro
 date: 08/05/2017
 category: news